hondem/strv_lectures/README.md

 # STRV Lectures
 This respository is made as my... well... playground.
-I'll be sharing my solutions from STRV Node JS nights with my mentor.
+I'll be sharing my solutions from STRV Node JS nights with my mentor - [Adam Vřeský](https://github.com/thunderball1).